Introduction

 This is a classic look from Citizen.
 It’s not as classy as the automatic, granted, but that isn’t to say it’s not stylish.
 It’s for those who like simple and understated.
 It has a soft pig leather wristband which comes in tan with white stitching.

-There is a tachymeter found on the inner circle and it measures how much time taken to get from point 1 to point 2.
+There is a tachymeter on the inner circle and it measures how much time taken to get from point 1 to point 2.
 There’s a chronograph offering a stopwatch feature.

 Inside is Japanese quartz, famous for its accuracy.